Contents

 Algorithm composition is the process of combining existing algorithms to create new ones that solve complex problems.
 This talk looks at different forms of composition with different trade-offs.
 The talk will inspire you to think of algorithms as reusable building blocks that can be combined in novel ways.

-Note: This talk was presented internally at Adobe and will be available on the C++ at Adobe site.
+Note: This talk was presented internally at Adobe and is available on the Adobe Developer site.

 Date: 2023-06-08, 2023-05-25